-- 1. Choose a Project from the Projects list =

-- 2. Click Administration.

-- 3. Click SCM Configuration.

-- Click P New.
-A new entry is added to the SCM Configuration list.

-- 5. In the Repository group:

-- a) Select Dimensions CM from the Type field. - b) Give the configuration a Name. - c) In the URL field, enter a Dimensions CM URL in the form of:
+- 2. Click Administration. - 3.
+Click SCM Configuration. - 4.
+Click Dew.
+A new entry is added to the SCM Configuration list. - 5.
+In the Repository group: - a) Select Dimensions CM from the Type field. - b) Give the configuration a Name. - c) In the URL field, enter a Dimensions CM URL in the form of: <host>/<db name>@<connection name> - 6.
+In the Projects/Streams to Monitor group, click D New to add a new row for each Project or Stream to monitor.

-'''

-<host>/<db name>@<connection name>

-'''

-- 6. In the Projects/Streams to Monitor group, click Pww to add a new row for each Project or Stream to monitor.
 If none are added, all are included. - a) In the Pattern field, use the or a regular expression to include Projects/Streams. - b) In the Action field, select Include or Exclude. - 7.
 In the Authentication group, you only have the Basic option.
 Enter the Username and Password. - 8.
 In the Commit Association group, read the information in that section to learn how to associate your commits with Stories and Tasks. - 9.
 Click Save.